bookofproofs/bookofproofs.github.io/_sources/history/19th-century/titchmarsh.md

 **Edward Titchmarsh** was an English mathematician best known for his work in analysis.

 ### Mathematical Profile (Excerpt):
-* His grandfather was a grocer in Royston while Ted's father, Edward Harper Titchmarsh, became a Congregational minister in Newbury, Berkshire.
-* Ted was the second of three children born to Edward and Caroline Titchmarsh.
 * In December 1916, when he was seventeen years old, Titchmarsh won an Open Mathematical Scholarship to Balliol College, Oxford and he began his studies there in October 1917.
 * Titchmarsh was fortunate to have arrived in France at a point when the tide of the war had changed.
 * There had been major offensives by the German armies throughout June and July of 1918 but as Titchmarsh landed in France the Allied forces were making steady advances, driving the German troops out of France.